MegsunIvanova/MegsunIvanova/README.md

 - ⚡ Fun fact: ...
 -->

-### Hi, My name is Miglena Ivanova and I am Java Web Developer.
+### My name is Miglena Ivanova and I am Java Web Developer.

 I enjoy programming the most when I can solve someone's problem and a solution is positively surprising to a user.
 In constant pursuit of the perfect Java packaging.
 One of the greatest advantages of our industry is the ability to share knowledge and change the world by creating awesome products.